Get Funds for your Sustainability Projects

 - Increased awareness about recycling opportunities

-- Initiated KnightRider – a bike lending program focused primarily on the needs of international graduate students.
+- Initiated KnightRider – a bike lending program operated through Campus Safety & Security

-- Developed a partnership in Uganda to increase tree planting for carbon seqwuestration
+- Developed a partnership in Uganda to increase tree planting for carbon sequestration

 These projects and more are summarized in the following documents: